Skip to footer content

 $vbLabelText $csharpLabel

 The Aspose PDF .NET API requires building each element programmatically.
 You create the document object, add pages, and then add content to the paragraphs collection.
-This gives you precise control but requires more code to accomplish complex layouts.
+This approach provides clear benefits when you need precise control but requires more code to achieve complex layouts.
+For more advanced features like adding headers and footers or custom margins, additional configuration is needed.

 using IronPdf;